echo-911/echo-911/README.md

 1. AWS Connect in order to recieve the call
 2. AWS Transcribe + Comprehend to transcribe the call
 3. S3 storage to store the transcriptions + agent responses
-4. External APIS: OpenStreetMap API, Open-Meteo API, and Claude Sonnet to grab weather data + build the agent
+4. External APIS: OpenStreetMap API and Open-Meteo APIto grab weather data
-5. Amazon Bedrock
+5. Amazon Bedrock to access and run the Claude Sonnet model
 6. AWS Strands to connect the tools and agents
-7. AWS Polly
+7. AWS Polly to convert the agent responses back into speech
-8. AWS Lambda
+8. AWS Lambda to handle the backend logic and extract key features from the call as soon as it starts

 ## **In Conclusion ... **
 ECHO-911 is a next-generation network assistant for 911 operators—breaking barriers, not replacing the human touch.
 We're so thankful to AWS, At&T, Deloitte, and SMU for giving us the opportunity to participate in this hackathon and get hands-on experience with these tools.
 We can't wait to see where this project goes in the future and thank you for awarding us with the 1st place prize!